ocp-devspaces-gamification/ds-challenge-04/README.md

 ### Resources
 * https://devfile.io/docs/2.3.0

-### What did we learn
+### What did we learn?
-* What we have done so far to reduce Developers pain points?
+* OpenShift DevSpaces reduces the Developers pain points.
 As a Developer, your life is getting simpler with the below
     * Automatic Extensions (Language Support for Java(TM) by Red Hat) inclusion
     * Automatic provisioning of required command line tools
     * Consistent way of building, packaging and running the programs